aws/aws-lc/README.md

 understanding your use case in an Issue or on Gitter.

 ### Compiler Compatibility
-AWS-LC’s libcrypto is a C99 library and will work with any compiler that supports the standard.
-To build libssl and AWS-LC’s tests you will need a compiler that supports C++11.
+AWS-LC’s libcrypto is a C library and is tested with a variety of C compilers.
+To build libssl and AWS-LC’s tests you will need a C++ compiler.
 AWS-LC is tested with:

 * GCC 4.8.5 to 8.4
 * Clang 7 to 10